KungumapriyaaMKP/InfosysSpringboard/README.md

 Varshitha here,i taught to take dataset on fake news detection sooo can u tell it is good or what.if anyone has better than this u can tell

-Actually we can define our roles here , as i was not attending the class for the past days can you tell what we have to do , what all tasks and who has to do which task first
+Kungumapriyaa :Actually we can define our roles here , as i was not attending the class for the past days can you tell what we have to do , what all tasks and who has to do which task first